-Macedonia: Construction of NegotinoBitola gas pipeline goes according to plans3.
-April 2017. / SEE Energy News
+Macedonia: Construction of NegotinoBitola gas pipeline goes according to plans, SEE Energy News

 Construction works on the 92 kilometers long major gas pipeline between Negotino and Bitola via Kavadarci and Prilep are progressing according to plans.
 The estimated value of the investment amounts to 37 million euros and it is expected that the gas pipeline will be put into operation in mid- 2019 at the latest.